archivesunleashed/aut-docs/docs/aut-at-scale.md

 ---

 As your collections grow, you may need to provide more resources, and adjust Apache Spark configuration options.
-Apache Spark has a great [Configuration](https://spark.apache.org/docs/latest/configuration.html) and [Tuning](https://spark.apache.org/docs/latest/tuning.html) guides that are worth checking out.
+Apache Spark has great [Configuration](https://spark.apache.org/docs/latest/configuration.html) and [Tuning](https://spark.apache.org/docs/latest/tuning.html) guides that are worth checking out.
 If you're not sure where to start with scaling, join us in